• Skip to primary navigation

 • Cover the butter evenly with the cinnamon sugar mixture.

-• Tightly roll up the rectangle, long side to long side, pinching the seam to seal.
+• Tightly roll up the rectangle, long side to long side, pinching the seam well to seal.

 • Place the rolls long side down on the prepared baking sheets at least 2 inches (5 centimeters) apart.

-• Use your finger to press down in the center of each roll to fan out the spiraled edges.
+• Use the side of your hand, finger, or two thumbs to press down in the center of each roll to fan out the spiraled edges.

 • Cover the baking sheets with towels and allow to rest at room temperature until puffed, about 30 minutes.

-• Bake in the preheated oven until golden, about 10-14 minutes.
+• Bake the rolls in the preheated oven until golden, about 12 minutes.
+If baking both sheets at the same time, rotate at around 6 minutes.

 • Facebook